Nowhere in the world offers such a variety of scenery, culture, wildlife and adventure.

 The Lake has become one of Peru 's main tourist destinations, and taking a boat ride on this incredible body of water offers splendid views of the snow-capped Cordillera Real rising over the deep blue waters.
 The islands on the lake, as well as being very beautiful, provide a wonderful insight into the traditional life of the inhabitants, with many of these living in a similar fashion to their ancestors hundreds of years ago.
 The most interesting of the islands include the amazing Uros islands, where people live on floating bundles of reeds, and Taquile and Amantaní, where traditional crafts still dominate the way of life.

-There are also many interesting archaeological sites near the Lake, including Sillustani, where the finely worked funerary towers rise out of the altiplano, and the Temple of Fertility, with dozens of stone phalluses emerging from the ground.
+There are also many interesting archaeological sites near Lake Titicaca, including Sillustani, where the finely worked funerary towers rise out of the altiplano, and the Temple of Fertility, with dozens of stone phalluses emerging from the ground.
 The highland towns, where colonial churches mix with ancient traditions, are a fascinating look into a part of Peru few people experience.
 Follow the link below to find out more about Lake Titicaca's nearby attractions.

 - Population: 120,000 (Puno)

 - Climate: In the dry season from April to October, it is usually sunny and warm during the day (around 16 - 20ºC), but night time temperatures can drop below freezing.
 March and November are the beginning and end of the dry season, and the weather is more changeable.
 In the wet season, from December to February, it can rain heavily.